More than 100 years of social contribution activities

 (Taisho 8)

-Harukichi Nakauchi (the founder's younger brother and former auditor) establishes "Fujikura Gakuen" in Oshima
+Harukichi Nakauchi (the founder's younger brother, former auditor) / Founded "Fujikura Gakuen" in Oshima

-Harukichi Nakauchi (the founder's younger brother, former auditor, and business) has cherished the teachings of his late mother, who was a very charitable person, for many years, without forgetting them.
-In order to make it a commemorative business, he donated 230,000 yen (equivalent to about 2 billion yen today) of his own money, as well as 130,000 square meters of land and buildings on Izu Oshima, and entrusted it to social business Teijiro Kawada, who founded Fujikura Gakuen, a facility for intellectually disabled children on Izu Oshima, on June 7, 1919 (Taisho 8).
-Since then, our company's successive presidents and executives have supported the management of the school, and many Fujikura employee have made donations to the school from their salaries.
+Harukichi Nakauchi (the founder's younger brother, former auditor, and business) has long cherished the teachings of his late mother, who was a very charitable person, without forgetting them.
+He donated 230,000 yen of his personal assets (equivalent to about 2 billion yen today) and 130,000 square meters of land and buildings on Izu Oshima, entrusting these to social business Teijiro Kawada, who founded Fujikura Gakuen, a facility for intellectually disabled children on Izu Oshima, on June 7, 1919 (Taisho 8).
+Since then, Fujikura's successive presidents and executives have supported the management of Fujikura Gakuen, and many Fujikura employee have made donations to the institution.

 1929